 3 26-week patient choice offer.
 Ensures that patients who have not accessed treatment within recommended timeframe, are able to choose whether to access faster treatment elsewhere in a managed way.
 Faster care for many patients by re-directing to providers who can treat them more quickly.
 4 52-week treatment guarantee.
 This is too long for any patient to wait and incentivising action to eliminate 52-week waits will focus on finding solutions to services that are unable to meet demand.
 All patients must be treated within 52 weeks, with fines imposed on commissioners and providers who are jointly accountable if not.
+Near solutions to services that are unable to meet demand.
+Testing of the elective care standards In line with the other changes, NHS England and NHS Improvement will field test variants of the two-

-. coung of the elective care standards In line with the other changes, NHS England and NHS Improvement will field test variants of the two alternative approaches to the proposed elective access standards across a range of pilot stress with appropriate spread and mix.
-The review states that the testing approach is likely to interview testing the use of average waiting times.
-Testing will seek to evaluate to reporting, changes to operational process and the
+Testing of the elective care standards

+In line with the other changes, NHS England and NHS Improvement will field test variants of the two alternative approaches to the proposed elective access standards across a range of pilot sites with appropriate spread and mix.
+The review states that the testing approach is likely to involve a group of sites testing the use of average waiting times.
+Testing will seek to evaluate the changes to repording, changes to reporting, changes to operational process and the outcomes and experience to patients.